Now that New Year’s

 15. Cat stretch on all fours

-7. Kneel, hand on mat, fingers to knees bicep stretch
+7. Kneel, hand on mat, fingers to knees bicep

 16. Sit, legs extended, touch toes